advent-of-craft/2024-summer-craft-book/README.md

 [![License](https://img.shields.io/github/license/advent-of-craft/advent-of-craft.svg)](https://github.com/advent-of-craft/2024-summer-craft-book/blob/main/LICENSE)

-This year, we are launching our version of the summer holiday workbook around the craft called the **Summer Craft Book**.
+This year, we are launching our version of the summer holiday workbook around `Software Craftsmanship` called the **Summer Craft Book**.

 Please, download the PDF of the Summer Craft Book in this repository to get the most out of it.